 Cigarette smoke is perhaps one of the most common indoor air pollutants in the world.
 It is also one of the leading causes of lung cancer and heart disease.
 Tobacco smoke is linked to developmental problems, low respiratory tract problems, and ear infections.

 Radon is a radioactive chemical found in the ground below your home.
 It can also, sometimes, find its way inside wells.
 Due to its radioactive nature, the element is responsible for almost 20,000 lung cancer deaths annually.

 Mold and mildew are known to grow in dark and damp places.
 Other than that, these harmful organisms can grow inside wet carpets, damp or wet sheetrock, and poorly maintained indoor humidity levels.

 These microorganisms can aggravate allergies and asthma.
 In addition, they produce harmful mycotoxins such as fungus – whose spores you can breathe in.

-Formaldehyde can also rise from combustive sources like burning of textile, glue and even cigarettes.
-The chemical can be responsible for a range of health issues, such as eye, nose and throat irritation and allergic reactions.
+Formaldehyde can also rise from combustive sources like the burning of textile, glue, and even cigarettes.
+The chemical can be responsible for various health issues, such as eye, nose, throat irritation, and allergic reactions.
 Extended exposure to formaldehyde can also lead to cancer.

 A sound ventilation system can prevent these dangerous pollutants from harming the health of your family.
-However, opening your windows can invite further pollen and spores inside.
-The best course of action is investing in a state-of-the-art AC unit that can keep the indoor air clean.
+However, opening your windows can invite other pollen and spores inside.
+The best course of action is investing in a state-of-the-art AC unit to keep the indoor air clean.

-Experts suggest that these advanced air conditioning units can help keep the indoor air quality at an optimal level.
+Experts suggest that these advanced air conditioning units can help keep indoor air quality at an optimal level.
 AC units with HEPA air filters are especially effective at cleaning the air.
-Moreover, getting these units checked and maintained on a regular basis is the key to having a healthy environment for your home.
+Moreover, getting these units checked and maintained regularly is the key to having a healthy environment for your home.